 The UK government is heavily pushing the concept of smart meters.
-They’ve started a nationwide rollout, with the goal of having a smart meter in every UK household by the end of 2020.
+They’ve started a nationwide rollout, with the initial goal of having a smart meter in every UK household by the end of 2020 – this has now been extended to the end of 2021.
 While they are being endorsed by the government, there is no legal obligation to install one if you don’t want one.

 The method of getting a smart meter installed depends heavily on your energy supplier, and where you’re located.
 Since the goal is to install one in every UK home, the mission is being addressed systematically.
 That means you may simply have to wait for your opportunity to arise.
 To check if your house is eligible for a smart meter, you can use this website to see if your provider is supplying smart meters to your area.According to the government page on smart meters: “You will not be charged separately for a smart meter or for the In-Home Display.
 Under current arrangements, you pay for the cost of your meter and its maintenance through your energy bills, and this will be the same for smart meters.”